Skip to main content

 Step 2: Categorize the deposits in the accounting system to the corresponding clearing account to credit the clearing account.

-Step 3: For each payment processor we recommend generating a monthly statement to record any processing fees and other transactions that have not been accounted for from the A2X/Shopify or Big Commerce integration.
-For example, you may have disputes and chargebacks processed directly through the payment platform, which are transactions outside of the sales channel integration and need to be recorded manually.
+Step 3: Generate a monthly statement for each payment processor to record any processing fees and other transactions not accounted for from the A2X/Shopify integration.
+For example, you may have disputes and chargebacks processed directly through the payment platform, which are transactions outside the sales channel integration and need to be recorded manually.

 Note: There is generally a balance in the clearing accounts at month-end to account for the funds in transit to the checking account.